EDUC Courses for Spring 2026

 Notes: |

-This course is repeatable once for additional credit.
+This course may be repeated once for credit.
 Mandatory Credit/Non Credit. |

 Cross Listed Courses: |